France–India relations: French community in India

-Franco-Pondichérien
+Franco-Pondichérien(s)

 Franco-Pondichérien or simply Pondichérien is a term given to French citizens of Indian or mixed Creole ethnicity who continue to reside in Puducherry, and who can trace their nationality to the French colonial period.
 Franco-Pondichériens constitute less than 2% of the present population of Puducherry.
 Their presence can be termed as ranging from 'ignored' to 'tolerated'.
 Franco-Pondichériens are socially regarded as foreigners in India.
-In France, Franco-Pondichériens face racial profiling and discrimination, due to their South Asian or mixed-race ethnicity, and are perceived either as second-class citizens or economic immigrants.
+In France, Franco-Pondichériens face racial profiling and discrimination, due to their South Asian or Mixed-race ethnicity, and are perceived either as second-class citizens or economic immigrants.

 Franco-Pondichériens are customarily allowed access to Indian schools and universities on par with Non-Resident Indians (NRI).
 India's tourism boom has turned Pondicherry into a popular travel destination and slowed the population decline of Franco-Pondichériens who find more business and work opportunities locally than having to repatriate to Europe.

 Indian Citizenship Act of the Constitution of India forbids dual nationality.
 It is illegal to concurrently possess an Indian passport and foreign nationality and/or passport.
 Foreigners who possess Overseas Citizenship of India (OCI) continue to benefit consular protection from their country of nationality.
 Franco-Pondichériens who have served in the French armed services are disqualified from OCI: "foreign military personnel either in service or retired are not entitled for grant of OCI".
 Whereas OCI eligibility regarding conscripts who have undergone the mandatory military service or Journée défense et citoyenneté is unclear, Franco-Pondichériens enjoy treaty rights to visit India as guaranteed through Article IX of the 1956 Treaty establishing De Jure Cession of French Establishments in India: "French civil servants, magistrates and military personnel born in the Establishments or keeping there family links shall be permitted to return freely to the Establishments on leave or on retirement."

-In February 2015, Indo French Senior Citizens Association staged street-protests in Pondicherry to protest against denial of the French nationality and voting rights derived from the 1956 Treaty establishing De Jure Cession of French Establishments in India.
+In February 2015, Indo-French Senior Citizens Association staged street-protests in Pondicherry to protest against denial of the French nationality and voting rights derived from the 1956 Treaty establishing De Jure Cession of French Establishments in India.
 The 1956 treaty binds the Government of France to recognize French citizenship for individuals whose birth and nativity certificate had been registered during the French India regime.

 In June 2015, locally employed contractual staff at the French Consulate in Pondicherry stopped work to protest against wage discrimination.